 Known Issues

-- Parameter mismatch bug — The Python SDK’s
+- Parameter mismatch bug (still open) — The Python SDK’s

-MCP.update()method incorrectly mapsallowed_toolstocustom_tools, causing TypeErrors when updating server configurations (#2161). - LlamaIndex schema parsing — Composio’s JSON schemas use
+MCP.update()method incorrectly mapsallowed_toolstocustom_tools, causing TypeErrors when updating server configurations (#2161).
+PR #2862 fixes this but remains unmerged as of May 2026. - LlamaIndex schema parsing — Composio’s JSON schemas use

-additionalProperties: false, which caused parsing failures in LlamaIndex’s MCP tool parser (fixed upstream in LlamaIndex). - Context window consumption — Even with Rube’s dynamic discovery, adding Composio’s meta-tools still consumes context.
+additionalProperties: false, which caused parsing failures in LlamaIndex’s MCP tool parser (fixed upstream in LlamaIndex). - Context window consumption — Even with Tool Router’s dynamic discovery, meta-tools still consume context.
 In Cursor, the 30-tool limit means Composio competes with other MCP servers for tool slots.

 - Tool quality varies by app — Popular apps (Gmail, GitHub, Slack) have well-tested tools.
 Less popular integrations may have incomplete or untested tool definitions.